VDA5050/VDA5050/VDA5050_EN.md

 AGV wants to disconnect gracefully:

 1. AGV sends „uagv/v2/manufacturer/SN/connection“ with `connectionState` set to `OFFLINE`.
-2. Disconnect the mqtt connection with a disconnect command.
+2. Disconnect the MQTT connection with a disconnect command.

 AGV comes online: